jorgegarcia/tinytasks/README.md

 This will generate in the folder `build/bin/` the corresponding binaries.

-To run the tests:
+To run the tests please enter:

 ```shell
 $cd bin
 $./tests
 ```

-To see the allowed commands for the example program:
+To see the allowed commands for the example program you can similarly enter:

 ```shell
 $cd bin
 $./example --help
 ```

-Alternatively, to build the Visual Studio solution on Windows from the command prompt:
+Alternatively, to build the Visual Studio solution on Windows from the command prompt run:

 ```shell
 md build